 Generally speaking, where such a website is addressed to consumers, requirements of the Consumer Code may have to be complied with.
 In particular, unfair commercial practices, including in particular deceptive commercial practices (e.g., presenting false information) or aggressive commercial practices are prohibited.
-Assuming the comparison service is offered in exchange for remuneration, it may fall within the scope of the law of 14 August 2000 on electronic commerce, as amended, and specific information requirements may apply.
+Assuming the comparison service is offered in exchange for remuneration, it may fall within the scope of the E-Commerce Law, and specific information requirements may apply.
 Finally, under the law of 23 December 2016 on, among other things, misleading and comparative advertisement, as amended, misleading advertisement is prohibited.

 As far as competition is concerned, the law of 23 October 2011 on competition, as amended: